ElementsProject/lightning/doc/lightning-utxopsbt.7.md

 RETURN VALUE
 ------------

-On success, returns the *psbt* containing the inputs, *feerate_per_kw* showing the exact numeric feerate it used, *estimated_final_weight* for the estimated weight of the transaction once fully signed, and *excess_msat* containing the amount above *satoshi* which is available.
+On success, returns the *psbt* it created, containing the inputs, *feerate_per_kw* showing the exact numeric feerate it used, *estimated_final_weight* for the estimated weight of the transaction once fully signed, and *excess_msat* containing the amount above *satoshi* which is available.
 This could be zero, or dust.
 If *satoshi* was "all", then *excess_msat* is the entire amount once fees are subtracted for the weights of the inputs and *startweight*.